entrypoint-lv/DataTableQueryBuilder/docs/guide/index.md

-﻿# LINQ query builder for JavaScript datatables that support server-side processing
+﻿# Server-side .NET query builder for JavaScript data tables

 This builder automatically transforms an AJAX request coming from a JavaScript datatable into a LINQ query against the Entity Framework data model according to the provided configuration.